 Faculty Handbook

 IV.
-ACADEMIC HUMAN RESOURCES POLICIES (Cont.)
+FACULTY AFFAIRS POLICIES (Cont.)

 Each college is expected to review this University statement each year and ensure that its internal processes and expectations are aligned to support positive outcomes.